piotrpolak/codeigniter-symfony2-bridge/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/356328690ebe2cc991d1/maintainability)](https://codeclimate.com/github/piotrpolak/codeigniter-symfony2-bridge/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/356328690ebe2cc991d1/test_coverage)](https://codeclimate.com/github/piotrpolak/codeigniter-symfony2-bridge/test_coverage)

-A library that facilitates integration of Symfony services into a a legacy framework application in a compact wat.
+A library that facilitates integration of Symfony services into legacy framework applications in a compact way.

-As version 1.0.0 the code has been decoupled from the CodeIgniter framework.
-This means that is can potentially be used to integrate any 3rd party framework with Symfony kernel/container.
+As version 1.0.0 the package is composer-compatible and the code has been decoupled from the CodeIgniter framework.

-If you want to use the [initial CodeIgniter library](https://github.com/piotrpolak/codeigniter-symfony2-bridge/releases/tag/0.1.0), please check the [0.1.0 release](https://github.com/piotrpolak/codeigniter-symfony2-bridge/releases/tag/0.1.0).
+If you want to use [the initial CodeIgniter library](https://github.com/piotrpolak/codeigniter-symfony2-bridge/releases/tag/0.1.0), please check the [0.1.0 release](https://github.com/piotrpolak/codeigniter-symfony2-bridge/releases/tag/0.1.0).

 ## Some history and the most common scenario